QTDUadmin/QTDUsite/content/location-directions/index.md

 ## Directions

 <b>From Brisbane airport to city centre:</b> Brisbane's international and domestic airports are directly connected to the city centre by a train line.
 When departing the airport, look for signs pointing to the AirTrain station.
 Trains depart approximately every 20min, and tickets cost around $20 one way.
 Central is the train station closest to the conference venue.
+The journey takes about half an hour.

 Note: AirTrain services will not be available for very early and very late travel.
 Please check the [Translink website](https://translink.com.au/) and consider this when choosing flights.

 <b>From Gold Coast airport to city centre:</b> Trains run from the Gold Coast to Brisbane city, however you will first need to take a connecting bus, Route 760, from the Gold Coast airport to Varsity Lakes train station, then take the Airport line train to Brisbane.
+Central is the train station closest to the conference venue.

 Note: This journey takes about 2 hours.